-Jasmine Knighten is one of the Residential College Coordinators for South Residential College and is responsible for Pardee Tower and Marks Hall.
+Jasmine Knighten is in her 3rd year at USC and is currently the Residential College Coordinator for Graduate and Family Housing West.
 Jasmine completed her Master of Arts in Education with an emphasis in Student Affairs and Organizational Leadership at University of the Pacific where she also served as a Residence Director.
 While there she worked with the men’s basketball team as an athletic mentor and served as the advisor for NUFP.
 Jasmine received a B.A in Business from Cal State Fullerton (CSUF).
 At CSUF she served as a Resident Advisor, Peer Mentor, NUFP, Campus Tour Guide and Recruitment Ambassador.
 Through NUFP, Jasmine was able to see all that student affairs had to offer as a field and helped solidify her love for helping students as well as supporting students throughout their leadership journey.
 In her free time, Jasmine enjoys traveling anywhere and everywhere.
 She would love to go to every continent and every state.
 Jasmine also enjoys taking pictures of scenery and monuments, hanging out with friends and family, listening to music, and hosting game nights.

 Faculty in Residence, Graduate and Family Housing, West

 Dr. Kimberly Lenington is an Assistant Professor of Clinical Occupational Therapy in the USC Chan Division of Occupational Science and Occupational Therapy.
 Dr. Lenington works primarily in Keck Hospital of USC as well as teaches in the professional occupational therapy program.
 As a Faculty in Residence in Graduate and Family Housing, she enjoys providing opportunities for graduate students to experience the greater LA area and become more involved in their local community.